Pieter-Berteloot/PYNQ_Projects/README.md

 ## Information
 Each project is documented in report.pdf.
 All the HLS, bit, tcl and notebook files can be found in the sub-directory.
-These can be easily imported onto your own PYNQ device using the following code in the terminal.
+These can be easily imported onto your own PYNQ device.

-sudo -H pip install --upgrade 'git+https://github.com/Pieter-Berteloot/PYNQ_Projects/<project>'

 # Project list
 All projects are explained in <report.pdf>. and chapter number is in the title.